ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

 #### Things to consider:

-1P vs 2P systems:
+1P (Single Processor) vs 2P (Dual Processors) systems:

-For evaluation purposes, a 1P system is recommended which should be sufficient to run any 5G software stacks (L1/L2/L3) considering that the Arm CPU has at least 80 cores.
+For evaluation purposes, a 1P system is recommended which should be sufficient to run any 5G software stacks (L1 physical layer/L2 datalink layer/L3 network layer) considering that the Arm CPU has at least 80 cores.
 2P system would be great to run more processes on single box, however, socket communication should be avoided, especially when some PCIe devices sit in a different node across from the CPU.

-1U vs 2U systems:
+1U (One Rack Unit) vs 2U (Two Rack Units) systems:

-1U is sufficient to run 5G CN Core software or pure 5G software stacks while 2U is required when you need additional hardware such as several PCIe cards or a full length PCIe card for L1 processing, for example, the Nvidia A100X and Genvisio.
+1U is sufficient to run 5G CN (Core Network) software or pure 5G software stacks while 2U is required when you need additional hardware such as several PCIe cards or a full length PCIe card for L1 processing, for example, the Nvidia A100X and Genvisio.

 #### Accommodating PCIe Accelerators